5 Key Big Data Trends (2024 & 2025)

 Organizations from a variety of sectors are already seeing the tangible business benefits of big data like improved efficiency, accelerated insights, and improved customer targeting.

-But in many ways, the collection and management of big data is becoming more complex and challenging for businesses, especially SMBs.
+However, in many ways, the collection and management of big data is becoming more complex and challenging for businesses, especially SMBs.
 Many are collecting data without knowing how to store it or what to do with it.
 In addition, organizations of all sizes are seeing a need to devote additional attention to the privacy and regulatory concerns surrounding big data.

 The emergence of DaaS providers and AI/ML platforms may be the exact solutions these businesses need.